insideout10/wordlift-docs/docs/discover.rst

 Here you can see an example of the `Semantic SEO Glossary <https://wordlift.io/blog/en/glossary>`_.

-In the next section, you can read all about the parameters that you can use to personalize each widget via `shortcodes <shortcodes.html>`_.
+In the next section, you can read all about the parameters that you can use to personalize each widget using `shortcodes <shortcodes.html>`_.